-(3) Risk based capital approach as set out in Annexure III consists of the capital charges of credit, market, life insurance, non-life insurance, catastrophic and operational risks and Insurance Board shall set out the principles and methodology for the calculation of risk based capital.
+(3) The RBC approach as set out in Annexure III consists of capital charges for credit, market, life insurance, non-life insurance, catastrophic and operational risks and the Authority shall set out the principles and methodology for the calculation of required capital.

-(4) Catastrophic risks shall include, among others, exposures from earthquake, floods and landslides which may be addressed and measured on the basis of catastrophic modeling, as separate component under the risk based capital.
+(4) Catastrophic risks shall include, among others, exposures from earthquake, flood, landslides, storm and hail that may be addressed and measured on the basis of catastrophic modeling, as a separate components under the RBC.

-6. Available Capital Resources: (1) Technical provisions and risk based capital shall be covered by adequate and appropriate assets as set out in Annexures III and IV, having regard to the nature and quality of those assets and Insurance Board may consider applying restrictions or adjustments as prudential filters in order to allow for the quality of assets.
+6. Available Capital Resources: (1) Technical provisions and risk-based capital shall be covered by adequate and appropriate assets as set out in Annexures III and IV, having regard to the nature and quality of those assets and the Authority may consider applying restrictions or adjustments as prudential filters in order to improve the quality of capital resources.

-(2) The risk based capital shall identify at least two tiers of capital, based on the eligibility criteria to appropriately reflect the quality of capital resources and the ability of those resources to absorb losses, as tier 1 and tier 2.
+(2) The RBC approach shall identify at least two tiers of capital, based on the eligibility criteria to appropriately reflect the quality of capital resources and the ability of those resources to absorb losses, as tier 1 and tier 2.

-(3) Insurance Board may identify sub-tiers within each tier and set out specific limits for those sub-tiers.
+(3) The Authority may identify sub-tiers within each tier and set out specific limits for those sub-tiers.

-7. Solvency Control Levels and Ladder of Intervention:(1) The Directive includes solvency control levels as per Annexure VI which trigger different degrees of intervention by Insurance Board with an appropriate degree of urgency and requires coherence between the solvency control levels and the associated corrective actions at the disposal of Insurance Board.
+7. Solvency Control Levels and Ladder of Intervention: (1) The Directive includes solvency control levels as per Annexure VI which trigger different degrees of intervention by the Authority with an appropriate degree of urgency and requires coherence between the solvency control levels and the associated corrective actions at the disposal of the Authority.

-(2) While taking corrective actions, Insurance Board has the minimum power to impose the following: -
+(2) While taking corrective actions, Authority has the minimum power to impose the following:-

-- a) Restriction on business activities and financials: - 1) Prohibition the insurer from issuing new policies, - 2) Withholding approval for new business activities or acquisitions, - 3) Restricting activities of a subsidiary where, in its opinion such activities jeopardize the financial situation of the insurer, - 4) Requiring measures that reduce or mitigate risks, redesigning investment and reinsurance strategy, - 5) Requiring an increase in capital, - 6) Restricting or suspending cash dividend or other payments to shareholders, - 7) Restricting purchases of the insurer own shares. - b) Restructuring

-- 1) Arranging for the transfer of obligations under the policies from a failing insurer to another insurer, - 2) Restructuring of board members or senior management, - 3) Barring individuals acting in responsible capacities from such roles in the future, - 4) Reducing or mitigating risks, redesigning investment and reinsurance strategy.
+(a) Restriction on business activities and financials:

+- 1. Prohibiting the insurer from issuing new policies, - 2.
+Withholding approval for new business activities or acquisitions,

+- 3. Restricting activities of a subsidiary where, in its opinion, such activities jeopardize the financial situation of the insurer, - 4.
+Requiring measures that reduce or mitigate risks, redesigning investment and reinsurance strategy, - 5.
+Requiring an increase in capital, - 6.
+Restricting or suspending cash dividends or other payments to shareholders, - 7.
+Restricting purchases of the insurer's own shares. - (b) Restructuring: - 1.
+Arranging for the transfer of obligations under the policies from a failing insurer to another insurer, - 2.
+Restructuring of board members or senior management, - 3.
+Barring individuals acting in responsible capacities from such roles in the future, - 4.
+Reducing or mitigating risks, redesigning investment and reinsurance strategy.

-(3) The insurer shall set an Internal Target Capital Level that better reflects its own risk profile and risk management practices.
+(3) Consistently with its Own Risk Solvency Assessment, the insurer shall set an Internal Target Capital Level that reflects its own risk profile and risk management practices.